Founder's Stock

 | 48 months | 5,000,000 | 0 |

-If the company is acquired at month 30 for $200M and the founder's shares are worth $20M, with no acceleration the unvested 1,875,000 shares (worth $7.5M) are typically converted into shares of acquirer stock that continue to vest, or repurchased.
-Double-trigger acceleration, present in roughly three-quarters of Series A deals per Cooley's data, would fully vest the founder if they are terminated without cause within a defined window after closing.
+If the company is acquired at month 30 for $200M and the founder's shares are worth $20M, with no acceleration the unvested 1,875,000 shares (worth roughly $7.5M) are typically converted into shares of acquirer stock that continue to vest, or repurchased.
+Double-trigger acceleration, common at Series A, would fully vest the founder if they are terminated without cause within a defined window after closing.

 Frequently asked